cjstehno/m2/README.md

 Note: If a stashed repository already exists with the specified (or default) name, an error will occur.

+If you want to stash the repository, but leave the existing one intact, use the `-n | --no-delete` flag, which causes the command to copy the repository rather than moving it.

 ### Restore the Local Maven Repo

 To restore a stashed repo you can run: